Complement activation in drug development

 Conclusion

 The unintended activation of the complement system presents a significant challenge in drug development.
 Understanding the mechanisms behind this activation and recognizing the potential for adverse effects is crucial for developing safer therapies.
-In the next part of this blog series, we will explore the solutions, best practices, and analytical methods that can help mitigate these risks and ensure the safety of new drugs.
-Coming fall 2024.
+In the next part of this blog series, we evaluate the immunotoxicity of oligonucleotide-based drugs, inotersen and imetelstat.
+The ID.Flow® whole blood assay accurately predicted the immunological effects seen in humans, unlike observations in non-human primates.
+Click here to view the full results.

 Sofia is responsible for the commercial operations at Immuneed, with a strong focus on strategic marketing & customer excellence.
 Previously, she worked as Customer Success Manager for a technical software startup and brought her strong knowledge in customer relations management and digitalization with her to Immuneed.
 She graduated from the University of Gothenburg with a Master's degree in Business Creation and Entrepreneurship in Biomedicine.